-The AAFP believes that the department of family medicine should establish and use a core privileging process based on criteria developed by the department.
+The department of family medicine should establish and use a core privileging process based on criteria developed by the department.
 Core privileges within the department of family medicine should reflect the core curriculum and training offered in accredited family medicine residency programs.
 Criteria for privileges outside of the core should be pre-established by the department of family medicine in consultation with other appropriate clinical departments.
 Recommendations for privileges outside the family medicine core may then be considered by the department of family medicine according to the criteria jointly established by the relevant clinical departments.
 In all cases, clinical review of a physician should be done in the department where the privilege originated.

 Share this page